-to create a basic Flash®-driven website or components that designing and managing multimedia projects.
-Topics include are inserted into a basic XHTML website.
-The student will principles of instructional design, project design guide and bring the elements of sound, movement, interaction, graph- storyboard development, working with customers, and conics, and text together to produce some extraordinary results. figuration management.
-Course will be taught utilizing the Interactivity will be taught using built-in ActionScript®.
-Lab multimedia computer lab.
+This course is designed to give the student the skills needed to create a basic Flash®-driven website or components that are inserted into a basic XHTML website.
+The student will bring the elements of sound, movement, interaction, graphics, and text together to produce some extraordinary results.
+Interactivity will be taught using built-in ActionScript®.
 Lab fee: \$10.
-[Fa] fee: \$10.